yhs666/mc-docs.zh-cn/articles/media-services/media-services-protect-with-aes128.md

             IMediaProcessor processor = GetLatestMediaProcessorByName("Media Encoder Standard");

             // Create a task with the encoding details, using a string preset.
-            // In this case "Adaptive Streaming" preset is used.
+            // In this case "H264 Multiple Bitrate 720p" preset is used.
             ITask task = job.Tasks.AddNew("My encoding task",
                 processor,
-            "Adaptive Streaming",
+                "H264 Multiple Bitrate 720p",
                 TaskOptions.None);

             // Specify the input asset to be encoded. task.InputAssets.Add(asset);